Suspect in SW Miami-Dade warehouse shooting that left several injured is dead after police-involved shooting, 7News sources say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Multiple law enforcement agencies, including the Miami-Dade Police Department’s Special Response Team, the Miami-Dade Sheriff’s Office and Florida Highway Patrol responded to the scene.

-At least four people were reportedly shot, though the extent of their injuries was not immediately known.
+At least three people were reportedly shot and transported to HCA Florida Kendall Hospital, though the extent of their injuries was not immediately known.

 Aerial footage from 7Skyforce showed a heavy police presence in the area and several people being escorted out of the building with their hands raised.